When is the best time to visit Peru?

 Best for: visiting beaches, surfing, sea lions, Año Nuevo, Anniversary of Lima

-Keen on some sun, sand and surf?
+Keen on some sun, sand, and surf?
 January is the best time for visiting Peru’s scenic coastal spots and the many unique sights around the rest of the country.
 Book a trip to Islas Ballestas to see the birth of the new generation of sea lion pups or head slightly inland for a glimpse of the archaeological site the Nazca Lines.

 Best for: Pisco Sour Day, Carnaval, beaches, surfing

 The first Saturday of February is National Pisco Sour Day.
-Celebrate Peru’s national drink the local way with a glass of this cool, creamy and citrusy cocktail loved worldwide!
+Celebrate Peru’s national drink the local way with a glass of this cool, creamy, and citrusy cocktail loved worldwide!
 You’ll find that beaches are in and the mountains are out during February as the famed Inca Trail is closed for cleaning.
-Other tracks within the Andes are open but they may be rather muddied from rain.
+Other tracks within the Andes are open but they may be pretty muddied by rain.
 The end of February brings the start of the world-renowned Carnaval celebrations.
 If partying in the streets and the odd water fight is your idea of a good time, head to Cajamarca for a celebration you’ll remember!

 Best for: Semana Santa, Festival de Varano Negro, bird mating season, orchids in bloom on the Inca Trail